Persie0/DS2438_c-Lib/README.md

-# DS2438_c-Lib
-DS2438 c-Lib
+# DS2438 C-Library

-C-Libary for the DS2438 IC and the OneWire-Protokoll to work with the Cortex M3 on the MDDS Board of the HTL Hollabrunn
+This is a C library for interfacing with the DS2438 IC using the OneWire protocol on the Cortex M3 (CM3) microcontroller, specifically designed for the MDDS Board at HTL Hollabrunn.

+## Hardware Connection

+To use this library, make the following hardware connections:

-Pin PA0 of the MDDS Board needs to be connected with the Onewire Pin 8 of the DS2438 and GND/VCC also have to be connected.
+- Connect pin PA0 of the CM3 to pin 8 (OneWire) of the DS2438.
+- Connect GND and VCC appropriately to power the DS2438.

+## Usage
+See the [example](https://github.com/Persie0/DS2438_c-Lib/blob/master/main.c) in the GitHub repository for usage examples of the DS2438 C-Library.